 Access JMS systems from python via a REST API

 HJB provides access to JMS resources via HTTP.
-It acts as an HTTP gateway server for any JMS 1.1 messaging provider, providing RESTful equivalents for most of the non-optional portions of the JMS API.
+It acts as an HTTP gateway server for any JMS messaging provider, and provides a RESTful equivalent for most of the non-optional portions of the JMS API.

-- send/receive messages from any Enterprise Messaging System that supports the JMS 1.1 API.
-It is distributed with a few demo scripts showing it being used with various different messaging providers: WebSphere MQ, Swift MQ, Active MQ and JBoss Messaging.
+send/receive messages from any Enterprise Messaging System that supports JMS.
+It is distributed with a few demo scripts showing it being used with a selection of well-known messaging providers: WebSphere MQ, Swift MQ, Active MQ and JBoss Messaging.

-- register JMS administrable objects e.g, queues, topics and connection factories.
+register JMS administrable objects via JMS, e.g, queues, topics and connection factories.

 Importantly, python programs written using PyHJB are portable across JMS messaging providers.
-The programs use the JMS API via HTTP, rather than a vendor’s custom messaging API, thus combining two great maintainability traits:
+The programs use the JMS API via HTTP rather than a vendor’s custom messaging API, and thus combine two important maintainability traits:

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.